-On-grade floor slabs should be placed on prepared subgrades as described in this report.
-We recommend a modulus subgrade reaction of 125 pounds per square inch per inch (psi/in) for floor slabs on subgrade soils.
+On-grade floor slabs should be placed on native soils or structural fill prepared as described in this report.
+We recommend a modulus subgrade reaction of 150 pounds per square inch per inch (psi/in) for native soil or compacted granular structural fill over native soil.

 We recommend a capillary break is provided between the prepared subgrade and bottom of slab.
 Capillary break material should be a minimum of 4 inches thick and consist of compacted clean, freedraining, well graded coarse sand and gravel.
 The capillary break material should contain less than 5 percent fines, based on that soil fraction passing the U.S. No. 4 sieve.
-Alternatively, a clean angular gravel such as No. 7 aggregate per Section 9-03.1(4)C of the 2018 WSDOT (M41-10) manual could be used for this purpose.
+Alternatively, a clean angular gravel such as No. 7 aggregate per Section 9-03.1(4)C of the WSDOT (M41-10) manual could be used for this purpose.